odh-labs/rhoai-roadshow-v2/src/ansible/README.md

 1. Order an `Getting to know Red Hat OpenShift AI Workshop` for yourself from this catalog item [demo.redhat.com](https://catalog.demo.redhat.com/catalog?search=Getting+to+know+Red+Hat+OpenShift+AI+Workshop)

-    - You need to install from a rhel/fedora linux laptop with working ansible, python3, bash, kustomize, helm, htpasswd, oc - else use the `toolbox` image
+    - You need to install from a rhel/fedora linux laptop with working ansible, python3, bash, kustomize, helm, htpasswd, oc - else use the `toolbox`/`podman` image below.
     - You need your Red Hat pull secret for OpenShift installation.
-    - You need reliable internet access.
+    - You need reliable internet access whilst the install is happening.
     - You need to use an AWS Region where L4 Nvidia GPU's are available - `us-east` is cheapest with great capacity.
     - Not tested on MAC.OSX, sno-for-spot will work OK, but dunno about the other bits.